netdata/netdata-ui/src/components/templates/box/README.md

-## Flex
+## Box

-A flexbox container with all the frequently used properties.
+A Box container with all the frequently used properties.

 ### Props: